API Security 101: Understanding the Risks and Implementing Best Practices

 Logging and monitoring APIs help construct a baseline for what is considered ‘normal’ so that outlier incidents can be quickly detected.

-- Identify and clearly define all elements, infrastructure, and apps that need to be logged
+- Identify and clearly define all elements, infrastructure, and apps that must be logged.

 9. Incidence Response